Tubo/paack-ui-assets/README.md

 ### Publishing

-You must bump the `package.json` version and then run `make publish`, the package will be published in npm.
+You must bump the `package.json` version and then run `npm publish`, the package will be published in npm.